Keyspan Park

 before the game, and catch a foul ball.
 The perfect night out.

 The ballpark was designed from the start to appeal to two types of fan.
-In some respects, it evokes memories of an earlier age.
-The field was made noticably asymmetrical, and the Brooklyn Baseball Gallery installed within the stands.
-Later, a statue of Pee Wee Reese and Jackie Robinson was placed outside the entrance.
+This was a conscious decision of architects Jack Gordon Associates and designers Two Twelve.
+In some respects, the site evokes memories of an earlier age.
+The field was made noticably asymmetrical, in traditional local style.
+The Brooklyn Baseball Gallery, a museum which has also housed the Brooklyn Dodger Hall of Fame since 2002, was installed within the stands.
+Signage reflected Coney Island's history and aesthetic theme.
 Also, oddly, the roof along each baseline brings the Dodger Stadium pavilion to mind.
 No opportunity for flash or modern amenity was missed, however.
-The the designers added luxury boxes, a bar on the outside of the stadium, many concession stands within, and a huge merchandise shop.
-The stadium lights are ringed with neon, and we believe the sound system can be heard in Brighton Beach.
+The the designers added luxury boxes, a bar and other retail space on the outside of the stadium, many concession stands within, and a two level merchandise shop.
+The stadium lights are ringed with neon, and we believe the sound system can be heard as far away as Brighton Beach.

 On January 31, 2001, the ballpark was officially dubbed Keyspan Park.
 Neither the Keyspan energy company nor the Mets disclosed the amount of money paid for naming rights.
+In February, 2010, Keyspan having been absorbed by the National Grid company almost three years earlier, the Cyclones arranged a new sponsorship with the Municipal Credit Union.
+Keyspan Park is now known as MCU Park.

-Keyspan Park entrance, Pee Wee Reese and Jackie Robinson
+MCU Park entrance, Pee Wee Reese and Jackie Robinson

 The first game at Keyspan Park was on June 25, 2001.
 After Edgar Rodriguez tied the score with a two out, two run homer in the ninth, the Cyclones went on to win 3 to 2 over the Mahoning Valley Scrappers in the tenth inning.
 Former Dodger pitcher Ralph Branca and surviving members of the Dodger Sym-phony were present for the grand opening.